ropensci/MtreeRing/README.md

 A path creation consists of the following steps:

 1. Enter valid path information, including Series ID, DPI, Sampling year and Y-coordinate of the path.
-2. Click "**Create Path**" (blue button on top left corner of the **Measurement Window**).
+2. Click on the "**Create Path**" (blue button on top left corner of the **Measurement Window**).

 In current version, the path is a horizontal dashed line (see Figure 1 above).
-The path position is usually placed at the center of the core sample and is adjustable both in width and color.
+The path is usually placed at the center of the core sample and is adjustable both in width and color.

 <!--在这里放一个动态gif演示路径创建-->